bd-j/forcepho/doc/glossary.md

 * **`Scene`**

-  A list of sources (including in-active boundary sources) within a patch.
+  A list of sources (including inactive boundary sources) within a patch.

 * **`Source`**